SMAP: 1996–1997: SMAP×SMAP, Lonvaca phenomenon, Mori's departure, and "Shake"

 From April to June 1996, Nakai, Kimura, and Katori each landed a role on a drama television series.
 Nakai played the main role in Shori no Megami, Kimura in Long Vacation, and Katori in Tomei Ningen.
 All three series were successful and gained high ratings.
 Among the three, Kimura's Long Vacation, which aired Monday nights, became a major success and a social phenomenon.
 Magazines and other media stated that, "women disappear from the city on Mondays", pointing out the large viewership and how intoxicating the show was for women in Japan.
 After Kimura playing a young pianist, there was a rapid increase of young men who started taking piano lessons.
 The cultural impact and influences of the show is commonly referred to as the "Lonvaca (ron-bake) phenomenon".
 This was also a breakthrough for Kimura as an actor and helped him gain recognition and a more broad fan base.

 In May 1996, Mori's departure from the band was announced.
-Mori had always wanted to pursue Auto Racing, a Japanese version of motorcycle speedway, since he was a child.
-Due to the fact that there was an age limit of twenty-three for students who wanted to attend school for Auto Race, Mori left the band at age of twenty-two.
+Mori had always wanted to pursue Auto Race, a Japanese version of motorcycle speedway, since he was a child.
+Due to the fact that there was an age limit of twenty-three for students who wanted to attend school for Auto Race, Mori left the band aged 22.
 On May 27, a special episode on SMAP×SMAP, dedicated to Mori, was created and aired SMAP's last performance as a six-piece.
 Nakai said that he had an emotional breakdown after Mori's leave, not wanting to continue as a five-piece, fearing that their popularity will plummet and that he wished for a breakup.

 On July 13 and 14, 1996, they hosted the annual twenty-seven-hour long television special, FNS 27 Hour Television.
 On July 15, 1996, the band released their single, "Aoi Inazuma", the first material released after Mori's departure, which reached number one on the charts.
 Their subsequent single, "Shake" was released in November, also reaching number one.
 These two songs were both certified triple platinum and became the band's fifth and fourth best selling single, respectively.
 "Shake" has surpassed one million copies in terms of shipments.
 From July to August, they held their second stadium tour, Chomugendaisho, which was the first tour after Mori's departure.